pauline-kerekes/prepare_ephys_datasets/README.md

-# This repository is to pre-process the electrophysiological data in the Krupic lab.
+# A repository for pre-processing electrophysiological data.
 ## The pre-processing has four stages:
 + sorting the cells using Kilosort and plot of the sorted cells spikes as a function of position.
 + selection of the good units (remove the noise units) using Bombcell.